kiba/Writings/gaia/quotes.md

 "Make no mistake, our enemies seek conquest and subjugation.
 Don't make the mistake of thinking that we won't be next.
 We ignore the continent to our peril." -- Prime Minister John von Abel

-"We live for our empress!" - Yipangese slogan
+"We live for our empress!" - Yipangese military slogan